vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 - Deaf or hard of hearing users need a text-based learning tool that's accessible and easy to use.
 - Deaf or hard of hearing users need a clear visual indicator that tells them when audio is playing.

-E-bot was designed to meet these needs.
+E-Bot was designed to meet these needs.

 <br>
 <br>